+Or Shalom has a cemetery for its members.
 The Or Shalom rabbi will officiate at funeral services for Or Shalom members at the Or Shalom cemetery or at other cemeteries where members might have pre-purchased lots.
-Please call 604-872-1614 to make arrangements and access an emergency contact number.
+Please call 604-872-1614 to make arrangements and to access an emergency contact number.

-Rabbi Hannah Dresner was a guest on the radio show “Death Matters Live” and spoke about end-of-life-practices in Judaism and includes some unique musical selections from Rabbi Hannah.
+Rabbi Hannah Dresner was a guest on the radio show “Death Matters Live” and spoke about end-of-life-practices in Judaism.
+During her interview she also shared some unique musical selections.
 Listen to it here:

 Excerpt from interview with Rabbi Hannah Dresner on Death Matters, CO-OP Radio Vancouver, June 6, 2018

 What is the core of what Judaism teaches about life and death?

 Every morning, Jews open to the new day expressing gratitude for the gift of being alive.
 Sleep is considered a rehearsal for death, called “the little death,” and even every exhalation and inhalation is considered a miracle – the breath leaving the body, maybe not to return.
 Judaism thinks of Creation not as a series of events at the beginning of time, but as an ongoing divine act.
 If the flow were to cease, we’d blink out of existence.

 My God, the soul You have given me is fresh this morning.
 You created it.
 You formed it.
 You breathe it into me.
 You keep me breathing, but there will come a time when you will take it away from me…